BgeeDB/bgee-unil/src/markdown/support/data-curation/data-curation.md

 Sex is used to annotate the sex of the animal the sample was taken from.
 The possible values are: male, female, hermaphrodite, NA (not available or unknown), or mixed (mixture of different sexes in the sample).

 ### Technologies and Protocols
 We have a list of acceptable protocols for both scRNA-seq and bulk RNA-seq, listed below.
 We try to capture information about the kit used for preparing libraries, in order to determine which RNA population could be captured.
+More information about scRNA-seq protocols can be found in our [comparative guide](/support/scRNA-seq-protocols-comparison).

 | bulk RNA-seq | scRNA-seq |
 |:--|:--|